-The non-combustibility of aluminum
+The Non-Combustibility of Aluminum

 Unfortunately, aluminum has an undeserved reputation for being an inherently combustible material.
 This misconception stems largely from rushed analyses of fires where aluminum was present, despite the presence of other materials with proven flammability.
-Additionally, a commonly overlooked fact is that a great deal of normally non-combustible materials will nevertheless burn if heated to extreme enough temperatures or if they are in a form with a high surface area (i.e., powder).
-These concerns prompted the testing of pure aluminum and several alloys to demonstrate that they do not, in fact, burn.
+Additionally, a commonly overlooked fact is that a great deal of normally non-combustible materials will burn if heated to extreme enough temperatures or in a form with a high surface area (i.e., powder).

 A number of well-publicized but commonly misunderstood events have contributed to the mistaken perceptions surrounding aluminum’s combustibility: